mcharafeddinedev/mcharafeddinedev.github.io/mylib.md

 ---

-This list is a just snapshot of games that not only entertained me growing up but contributed in part to shaping how I think and feel about interactivity, narrative, and creative expression.
-These experiences laid the foundations for why I’m pursuing game development today.
+This list is a just snapshot of some games that not only entertained me growing up but contributed in part to shaping how I think and feel about interactivity, narrative, and creative expression.
+These experiences laid the foundations for why I pursue game development.

 ---